List of Walt Disney Studios Motion Pictures international films (2020–2029)

 The following list contains films which were distributed by Walt Disney Studios Motion Pictures internationally by all existing and defunct labels.
+This includes acquisitions as well as local-language releases.

 All films listed are theatrical releases by Walt Disney Studios Motion Pictures (including Star Distribution (Latin America and Brazil) & Buena Vista International (Note: excluding Latin America as the Latin American and Brazilian branch of Buena Vista International which became Star Distribution since February 11, 2022 as Disney Latin America retired the Buena Vista brand in the region.) label or Star Studio18) unless specified.